nomadrides/nomadrides.github.io/source/blog/articles/2016-07-06-contentful-berlin.md

 page_title: "I visited / worked / lived in the HQ of Contentful for 2 days"
 title: "Berlin"
 description: "One day at Contentful"
+summary: "Recently I was given the chance to visit the Contentful HQ in Berlin.
+Four days to explore the city and meet the team."
 cover_picture: trabant-auto.jpg
 banner_picture: tv-tower.jpg
 ---

-Guten Tag! it’s David!<br>
+Guten Tag! it’s David!

 Currently, I work as a [Front-end engineering consultant](http://www.davidl.fr/) in Lille, France.
 Recently I was given the chance to visit the [contentful HQ](https://www.contentful.com/about-us/) in Berlin.
 Four days to explore the city and meet the team.
 Plus an amazing mission: watch the match France vs Germany in incognito mode.
-READMORE

 ## Berlin — Capital of Germany